-Many famous people have called the Tower of London their final resting place.
-The infamous fortress has been steeped in tragedy for over 900 years and home to many ghostly sightings of English royalty, including Anne Boleyn and Mary, Queen of Scots.
+Many historic people have called the Tower of London their final resting place.
+The infamous fortress has been steeped in tragedy for over 900 years, and it's home to many ghostly sightings of English royalty, including Anne Boleyn and Mary, Queen of Scots.

 Myrtles Plantation, St. Francisville, Louisiana

-One of America’s most haunted sites, this plantation is rumored to be built on a Native American burial ground and is home to at least 12 different ghosts.
-The home has been no stranger to tragedy, as many of the reported apparitions have appeared to be pre-Civil War slaves from the plantation.
+One of America’s most haunted sites, this plantation is rumored to be built on a Native American burial ground, and it is reportedly home to at least 12 different ghosts, including that of William Winter, who was murdered in the house.

 Tao Dan Park, Ho Chi Minh City, Vietnam